Long-lived multilevel coherences and spin-1 dynamics encoded in the rotational states of ultracold molecules: Results

 Generally, the polarisability of a diatomic molecule is anisotropic.
 Its response to light can be described by components of the molecule-frame polarisability which are parallel ($\alpha_\parallel$) and perpendicular ($\alpha_\perp$) to the internuclear axis.
-Broadly speaking, if these components are not equal, different molecular states (with different wavefunctions) experience different polarisabilities and, hence, are prone to rapid dephasing~\cite{Gregory2017}.
-In the ideal case, the differential light shifts can be eliminated for all rotational-state superpositions by tuning the polarisability to be isotropic (that is, finding a wavelength where $\alpha_\parallel=\alpha_\perp$).
-Such wavelengths can be found in the vicinity of an electronic transition that, due to symmetry, only tunes $\alpha_\parallel$~\cite{Guan2021}.
-We have previously used this approach to realise second-scale coherence between \emph{two} rotational levels in a magic-wavelength trap~\cite{Gregory2024,RuttleyHepworth2024EntanglementArxiv}.
-However, this simple idealised picture neglects subtle effects stemming from the rotational structure in the electronic transitions used to tune the polarisability.
-Such effects are negligible in most far-detuned optical traps, but are resolvable in a magic-wavelength trap and influence the optimal wavelength choice when engineering a trap that maximises the coherence on multiple rotational-state superpositions simultaneously.
+Broadly speaking, if these components are not~equal, different molecular states (with differently shaped wavefunctions) experience different polarisabilities and are prone to rapid dephasing~\cite{Gregory2017}.
+In an idealised picture, such differential light shifts can be eliminated by tuning the molecular polarisability to be isotropic, that is, finding a wavelength where $\alpha_\parallel=\alpha_\perp$.
+This eliminates tensor light shifts proportional to the anisotropic polarisability, $\alpha^{(2)}=\frac{2}{3}(\alpha_{\parallel}-\alpha_{\perp})$.
+Such \emph{magic wavelengths} can be found in the vicinity of an electronic transition that, due to symmetry, only tunes $\alpha_\parallel$~\cite{Guan2021}.
+Previously, this approach has been used to realise second-scale coherence between \emph{two} rotational levels in \textsuperscript{87}Rb\textsuperscript{133}Cs (hereafter RbCs) molecules~\cite{Gregory2024,Ruttley2025Entanglement}.
+However, this idealised picture neglects subtle effects stemming from the rotational structure in the electronic transitions used to tune the polarisability.
+These effects preclude the existence of a single wavelength that is \emph{exactly} magic for multiple rotational states simultaneously.
+Here, we accurately measure these subtle effects, and develop a model that explains their origin.
+With this new understanding we are able to optimise the wavelength to be \emph{nearly} magic for multiple rotational states simultaneously.